rcoteru/ezSCUP/README.md

 SCALE-UP (short for **S**econd-principles **C**omputational **A**pproach for **L**attice and **E**lectrons) is a Second-Principles DFT simulation program written in Fortran and developed by researchers from the University of Cantabria (UC, Spain) and the Luxembourg Institute of Science and Technology (LIST), as well as by a number of collaborators [[+info]](https://www.secondprinciples.unican.es/).

 This module has been developed as an integral part of my Bachelor's final-year thesis on structural transititions within strontium titanate (SrTiO3), a perovskite oxide.
-Hence some of the functions in this package are designed specifically towards this structure (everything within "*[perovskite.py](ezSCUP/perovskite.py)*").
+Therefore, many of the functions in this package are designed specifically towards this structure (everything within "*[perovskite.py](ezSCUP/perovskite.py)*").

 ## Features